 Bears QB Justin Fields returned to blowout loss to Chiefs after hit to head left him woozy

-Justin Fields took a blow to the head that left him woozy and kept playing in Sunday's blowout loss to the Kansas City Chiefs.
+Justin Fields took a blow to the head that left him woozy but kept playing in Sunday's blowout loss to the Kansas City Chiefs.

 The hit happened on a third-down scramble from the 6-yard line on third-and-goal.
 Linebacker Willie Gay was in on the tackle, and his elbow made contact with Fields' face mask, sending Fields' head snapping back.